Jonathon Porritt: Early life

 Jonathon Porritt was born in London, the son of Arthur Porritt, Baron Porritt, 11th Governor-General of New Zealand and his second wife, Kathleen Peck.
 Lord Porritt, who served as a senior officer in the Royal Army Medical Corps during World War II, was also the bronze medalist in the 1924 Summer Olympics "Chariots of Fire" 100 metres race.
 As well as receiving a life peerage, Lord Porritt had previously been awarded a baronetcy in 1963.
 Jonathon Porritt therefore became the 2nd Baronet on Lord Porritt's death on 1 January 1994.

-Porritt was educated at Wellesley House School, Broadstairs, Kent; Eton College; and Magdalen College, University of Oxford, where he earned a first class degree in modern languages.
+Porritt was educated at Wellesley House School, Broadstairs, Kent; Eton College; and Magdalen College, University of Oxford, where he earned a first-class degree in modern languages.

 Porritt started training as a barrister, but switched to teaching English at St Clement Danes Grammar School (later Burlington Danes School) in Shepherd's Bush, West London, in 1974.
 He taught there from 1974 to 1984, serving as Head of English from 1980 to 1984.
 In 1985 he married Sarah Staniforth CBE, daughter of Malcolm Arthur Staniforth.

 Environmental and political involvement

 The Green Party

 In the 1970s and early 1980s, Porritt was a prominent member of the Ecology Party (now the Green Party of England and Wales).
 Porritt served as chair of The Ecology Party from 1979 to 1980, and from 1982 to 1984.
 He presided over changes that made the party much more prominent in elections, himself standing as a parliamentary candidate in general elections in 1979 and 1983.

-In 1979 he received 4.1% of the vote in London Central, receiving attention from national media.
+In 1979, he achieved 2.8% of the vote in St Marylebone, and in 1983, he achieved 2.1% in Kensington, receiving attention from national media.

 Under his stewardship, membership grew from a few hundred to around 3,000.